TVHGroup/oemessagingservice/README.md

 ## Metrics
 The file `python/metrics.py` defines a Python class called `Metrics`.
 When this class is instantiated, it uses the CLI to get the summary page of the Adapter and extract the statistics on it into individual fields of the class.
-This can be used by a custom Python based monitoring script to feed data about the Adapter to monitoring databases.
+It also adds selected values from the ubroker.properties file.
+These statistics and values can be used by a custom Python based monitoring and alerting systems.

 The `__str__` method of the class is overridden to output a formatted report of the data collected by the class.

-If the file is invoked as if it is a program (i.e. it is invoked from the command line) then it will create an instance of the class and print its string representation.
+If the file is invoked as if it is a program (i.e. it is invoked from the command line) then it will simply create an instance of the class and print its string representation.

-The class is immutable and there is no way to refresh the fields of the class.
+The class is immutable, there is no way to refresh the fields of the class.
 To get the latest data, simply create a new instance of the class.

 ## Checking if the Adapter is running
 The script `probe` can be used to check if the adapter is running or not and